-Propagating sound could be used to measure the length of a material object with respect to observers at rest in inertial reference frames S′ and S. A straight rigid rod of fixed length D could be oriented lengthwise, parallel to the x′-axis of S′ and the x-axis of S. The rod would have a sound emitter at one end and a sound receiver at its other end.
-This apparatus could emit a sound pulse which would propagate at the constant velocity c through some medium, from the emitter to the receiver.
-The times between the emission and reception events would be ∆t′ in S′ and ∆t in S, as measured by a typical clock.
-If S′ and the rod were at rest relative to S the medium and, then: D = c∆t′ = c∆t.
-If S′ and the rod were in motion at the constant velocity v (v < c) relative to S and the medium, parallel to the rod's length, then: D = c∆t′ ± v∆t′ = c∆t ± v∆t.
+Propagating sound could be used to measure the length of a material object with respect to observers at rest in inertial reference frames S′ and S. A straight rigid rod of fixed length D could be oriented parallel to the x′-axis of S′ and the x-axis of S. The rod would have a sound emitter at one end and a sound receiver at its other end.
+This apparatus could emit a sound pulse which would propagate at the constant velocity c through some medium from the emitter to the receiver.
+The times between the emission and reception events would be ∆t′ in S′ and ∆t in S as measured by a common clock.
+If S′ and the rod were at rest relative to S and the medium, then: D = c∆t′ = c∆t.
+If S′ and the rod were in motion, parallel to the rod's length, at the constant velocity v (v < c) relative to S and the medium, then: D = c∆t′ ± v∆t′ = c∆t ± v∆t.
+The formulas containing v could be used by both observers in the same experiment.
+This would contradict the Special Relativistic effect of length contraction.

 No comments: